Top speed of 180 km / h, limited on Renault and Dacia

 The Fireman Access facilitates the intervention of firefighters to tame the fires affecting the batteries in the event of an accident.
 It allows to considerably reduce the intervention time (from almost 2 hours to a few minutes).
 Already installed on electric vehicles, this system will be available on all vehicles plug-in hybrids and electric of the upcoming Group.

 The “Rescue Code” allows firefighters to identify the vehicle by means of a QR Code and thus access information on its architecture and, in the event of a serious accident, accelerate the handling of passengers by approximately 15 minutes.
-In the meantime, the Group has trained firefighters in the use of this code in 12 European countries and has donated them several hundred vehicles for them to exercise and use in training courses.
+In the meantime, the Group has trained firefighters in the use of this code in 12 European countries and has donated them several hundred vehicles so that they can exercise and use them in training courses.

 Vehicles become electrified, connected, with intelligence on board, for which they require new skills.
 Faced with changes in the supply chain, the company strengthens its inclusion policy by focusing on 3 pillars: employability, equality, solidarity.